+1 (888) 504-4424

 “I've spent two years researching and volunteering at refugee camps around the world, as well as engaging with displacement, power and citizenship intellectually, and I'm proud that I've been able to maintain what is most important to me - social equity and empathy - even during this incredibly busy time of my life.”

-Crimson’s UK, Ireland and Switzerland Country Manager Carina Cunha also graduated with a dual degree from Columbia University - but in Carina’s case from Columbia’s world leading liberal arts college for women - Barnard College.
-It was here that Carina majored in Economics and Political Science, completing both degrees in three years as opposed to the four to five year norm for 2 degrees.
+Crimson’s UK, Ireland, and Switzerland Country Manager, Carina Cunha, also graduated with a dual degree from Columbia University - but in Carina’s case from Columbia’s world-leading liberal arts college for women - Barnard College.
+It was here that Carina majored in Economics and Political Science, completing both degrees in three years as opposed to the four to five-year norm for 2 degrees.

 “I love working for Crimson because I truly believe in what it stands for - that learning is how you can unlock your true potential and therefore education is the biggest investment you can make in your life.
 As to working in Crimson itself, being surrounded by people that inspire me every day, and having the ability to design our growth strategy in Europe is one of the most satisfying feelings that anyone with entrepreneurial goals could have,” says Carina who achieved her post-grad degree in Differential Psychology at the University of Edinburgh.
 “Whether it be launching Crimson's operation in new countries, building on our UK service offerings by developing our Supercurriculars and UK Postgrad support programs or expanding Crimson's charity arm… each step of the way I had an opportunity to make a difference in the company’s progression and most importantly on students’ lives.”

-Carina also forged the significant Crimson Education partnership with Educating The Children (ETC) foundation which set up the first girls secondary school in the Maasai Mara, Kenya.
+Carina also forged the significant Crimson Education partnership with Educating The Children (ETC) foundation which set up the first girls’ secondary school in the Maasai Mara, Kenya.
 Through this partnership ETC and Crimson are piloting a program that hopes to bring online mentorship to the Sekenani Girls School.

 “During my graduation ceremony from Barnard, Sheryl Sandberg said something that stuck with me forever - women around the world close doors to opportunities because of what society expects of them rather than by choice.
-Females often put other people’s interest above their own, with each decision (if they even have one) limiting their ability to impact the world.
-With the Sekenani school girls, I hope to help enable them to have a choice on their future.
+Females often put other people’s interests above their own, with each decision (if they even have one) limiting their ability to impact the world.
+With the Sekenani school girls, I hope to help enable them to have a choice in their future.
 That if they wish, they can just as easily choose to go to university as they can choose to remain in their community and start a family at a young age - with them having the choice to do either being the key.”

-Yale graduate and Crimson Singapore Country Manager Quek Xin Er has also used her own world class education opportunities to forge a path for other talented young women from underprivileged backgrounds.
+Yale graduate and Crimson Singapore Country Manager Quek Xin Er has also used her own world-class education opportunities to forge a path for other talented young women from underprivileged backgrounds.
 The international relations and economics major, like her Crimson colleagues, also has a high school background in assisting other students to find their path.